1106-lu/QNNs/README.md

 ### Explanation of concept:

-It's works on the basis that phrases in language work in a stochastic manner: if you're listening to someone that says " my name is..." probably the next word is a proper noun.
+It works on the basis that phrases in language work in a stochastic manner: if you're listening to someone that says " my name is..." probably the next word is a proper noun.
 If you are task to guess the next word like on the board game [Guess Who?](https://www.google.com/search?q=guess+who%3F&safe=active&rlz=1C1GCEA_enES784ES784&sxsrf=ALeKk024lTX8CsWgIWM7h_he7S16VDHwJw:1608242537721&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjOnLGpgtbtAhVExYUKHQc-C9IQ_AUoAXoECCEQAw&biw=958&bih=920)
 , and if you got for example some verbs on the table you probably would toss them out.